|Sheryl J. Anderson|

 SA: I believe characters and dialogue are my strengths.
 My producing director recently complimented me on the musicality of my writing, and I cherish that.
 My biggest struggle is with the opening scene of a new script; with apologies to William Carlos Williams, so much depends on that first line from that first character in that first scene.

-RS: On your show, how have you moved the needle when it comes to diversity – in front of and behind the camera?
+RS: On your show Sweet Magnolias, how have you moved the needle when it comes to diversity – in front of and behind the camera?

-SA: In my first discussions with my fellow executive producers on Sweet Magnolias, I told them I was committed to a diverse cast; they agreed.
+SA: In my first discussions with my fellow executive producers I told them I was committed to a diverse cast; they agreed.
 So when we were hiring behind the camera, I again emphasized seeking out diverse candidates and, in particular, advocated for female department heads.

 RS: More times than not, do you feel the pressure to take studio or network notes literally or are you at a place in your career where you feel trusted to hear the spirit of the note?